 What is a Binary Tree and How Does it Work?

-Binary Tree โ a hierarchical data structure where each node can have up to two child nodes, typically referred to as the left and right child.
+A Binary Tree is a hierarchical data structure where each node can have at most two children: a left child and a right child.
+It starts with a single root node and branches out into smaller subtrees.

 ๐ Quick Intro